John Salley: Detroit Pistons (1986–1992)

-Miami Heat, Toronto Raptors
+Miami Heat (1992–1995)

 Salley was traded to the Miami Heat in 1992.
 In the 1995 NBA expansion draft he was selected by the inaugural Toronto Raptors team after being made available by the Heat.

+Toronto Raptors (1995–1996)

 In February 1996, he negotiated a buyout of his contract and was waived thus ending his stint with the Raptors during which he averaged 19.3 minutes and 6 points per game.

-Chicago Bulls
+Chicago Bulls (1996)

 Free of his Raptors contract, in early March 1996, Salley signed a 10-day contract with the Chicago Bulls, joining the roster with Michael Jordan, Scottie Pippen, Toni Kukoč, and former Pistons teammates Dennis Rodman and James Edwards.
 Following another 10-day contract right after the first one ended, the Bulls signed Salley as a free agent and he spent the rest of the season with the team.
 The 1995–96 Bulls achieved a record-breaking 72-win season, the best-ever regular-season record at the time, later surpassed by the 2015–16 Golden State Warriors at 73–9.
 Salley would win his third NBA championship in June, playing sparingly in the 1996 NBA Finals.